 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Occipital neuralgia may be difficult to diagnose at first because it has similar symptoms to other types of headaches, such as migraine, tension headaches, and a chronic pain condition called trigeminal neuralgia.

 Imaging tests may be done to rule out other conditions or to look for potential causes of neuralgia.
 The tests will offer detailed pictures of the head and neck where the occipital nerves come from.
-Your doctor may order one of the following:
+One of the following may be ordered:

 Diagnosis can be confirmed with an occipital nerve block.
 A needle with numbing medication is inserted near the nerve.
 If pain is relieved within a few minutes of the injection, than the nerve is likely the cause of the problem.